NikodemMierski/ClusteringCI/README.md

-# DBSCAN and Entropy for Chaotic Itinerancy Analysis
+# Analysis of the Chaotic Itinerancy Phenomenon using Entropy and Clustering

 This repository contains code for analyzing chaotic itinerancy for globally coupled maps and mutually coupled Gaussian maps using entropy-based measures and the DBSCAN clustering algorithm.
 The program identifies attractor ruins visited by the system and analyzes their structure and transitions.